waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Deferred Documentation (Turn 178987 & 179040):** Violated core directive by deferring notepad updates while in battle.
 Maintenance tasks are always the highest priority and must be performed immediately.

 # II.
 Game & World Knowledge
-## A. Game Mechanics & Puzzles (Verified)
+## A. General Game Mechanics (Verified)
-- **Vermilion Gym Statues:** Act as puzzle switches.
-- **Porygon's Freezing Move:** Lt.
-Surge's PORYGON knows a move that can inflict Freeze.
+- **Porygon's Freezing Move:** Some Pokémon know moves that can inflict Freeze.
-- **Routes 24 & 25 Waterways:** Segmented and do not provide access to Cerulean Cave.
+- **Segmented Waterways:** Some water routes are segmented and do not connect to all expected areas.

 ## B. Type Effectiveness Discoveries (Verified)
 - **Poison vs. Bug:** Poison is now super-effective against Bug.
 Bug is no longer strong against Poison.